go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 To get the log files, you can go to ```Help | Show Log in File Manager``` and then the log will be displayed to you.

+### Delve integration

+We're syncing the plugin source with the [Delve](https://github.com/derekparker/delve) debugger via https://github.com/ignatov/delve.
+Please use `-Ddlv.path` for setting up the path for your local version of dlv.

 ### Checking out the IntelliJ IDEA Platform sources

 We start with cloning the idea git repository and checking out the revision